quickdraw6906/hammerspoon-pc/README.md

 ** Also a hope is to forestall arthritis by having to do the contortions the Mac keyboard layout cause.

 ## Pasteboard, Right Hand?
-There is only one "real" keyboard layout for max efficiency.
+There is only one "real" keyboard layout for max efficiency (see below).
 Mac has such a layout but where on a PC there is an insert key, the mac has a function key.
-So to get x/c/p on the right hand consistent with the standard shortcuts (can I say that in Mac land?
-STANDARD!) c/x/p keys of ctrl+insert, shift+del (forward delete to those in mac land), and shift+insert
+So to get x/c/p on the right hand consistent with the standard PC x/c/p shortcuts of ctrl+insert, shift+del (forward delete to those in mac land), and shift+insert, we have to use a program like Hammerspoon to (literally) take back control!

 ## Open Issues
 * Paste from shift+fn not working in VirtualBox.
-* Copy from ctrl+fn now working in Microsoft Remote Desktop.
+* Copy from ctrl+fn not working in Microsoft Remote Desktop.
 * No x/c/p functions work in MinTTY (bash emulator for git) on Windoz (VM)
 * Bind of ctrl+arrows not firing.
-* In Atom, ctrl+a selects all then immediately deselects and moves to end of document
-* While composing an email at mail.google.com, using ctrl+z into the window move the cursor to the end of docment before pasting.

 * I keep having the situation where Hammerspoon loses all eventtaps.
 I have to reload the config periodically.
 Would love some insights into that.
 I might have to schedule a reload on a timer every 30 seconds or so (yuck).

 ## Work in Progress